Guide

 The Data Protection Act 2018

-Salary advance companies handle sensitive financial information, so you’ll be pleased to hear that providers come under the Data Protection Act 2018.
+Salary advance providers must comply with the Data Protection Act 2018 when handling sensitive financial information.
 Salary advance providers must follow the data protection principles outlined on the gov.uk website.

 Is salary advance taxable?